‘F9’ Is Ridiculous And It Feels Great To Have This Ridiculousness Back

-I think, maybe, I’ve figured out what makes the Fast and Furious franchise work – it’s secret formula, if you will.
+I think, maybe, I’ve figured out what makes the Fast and Furious franchise work – its secret formula, if you will.
 Or, at least, after watching movies at home for 14 months, it all feels just a little more in focus.
 Even though these movies kind of promote themselves on how much they are pushing the limits with each installment – hey, this time they are going to space! – there’s something very retro about the Fast and Furious movies.
 They feel a lot like ’90s action movies.
 (And I’ve watched a lot of ’90s action movies over the past year.)
 The heroes are earnest.
 The villains are hamming it up.
 Nothing is realistic.
 The plot doesn’t really matter, at least in that we, the audience, can be told anything and we’ll go along with it.
 It is about as far away from a “dark and gritty” movie as a movie can get, during an era where “dark and gritty” became the tiresome norm.
 (The only thing that’s really missing is being “casually rated R.”)

 Is Vin Diesel the only true action star?
 At least in the classic ’90s sense?
 Because in the late ’90s when the Arnold and Sly and Jean-Claude style of movies all seemed to fade, the action star who could sell a movie on name alone went away and the box office was replaced by franchises: At first some superhero stuff (X-Men, Spider-Man, etc), some not (Lord of the Rings, Pirates of the Caribbean, Harry Potter), before the superhero genre really took over when the MCU started.
 And it seems, through all this, the only actors still trying to do pure action movies are Tom Cruise (but he’s known for other things than just “action,” he does have three Oscar nominations) and, frankly, actors who came from the world of professional wrestling.
 And then there’s Vin Diesel.
 Who this whole time just seems to be unfazed by the changing times and just keeps doing what he does best: being Vin Diesel, action star.